Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/sample-data.md

 ### Loading Data

-Passing Inferno (g)(10) may require loading of real data from your application.
-To quickly test this solution, you can load some sample data.

-We have created a bundle containing all the needed resources to pass the Inferno test.
+We have created a bundle containing US Core compliant sample data.
 This can be found [here](https://raw.githubusercontent.com/microsoft/fhir-server/main/docs/rest/Inferno/V3.1.1_USCoreCompliantResources.json).
 Postman or another REST client can be used to load this file.